Skip to main content ITU

 Learn how to enrol as an Independent PhD if you have the academic qualifications and the financial means

-If you are interested in doing a PhD, meet the academic requirements, fit into the research areas at the IT University, and have the financial resources to support yourself during the period of enrolment, ITU has the option to offer you enrolment as an independent student with a Tuition Free Fee stipend.
+If you are interested in doing a PhD, meet the academic requirements, fit into the research areas at the IT University, and have the financial resources to support yourself during the period of enrolment, ITU has the option to offer you enrolment as an independent PhD student with a Tuition Free Fee stipend.

 The requirement for the financial plan is documentation of 10,000 kr. per month for 3 years.